 Set your budget and the way you plan on spending it

 Choosing how much you can or should be spending on a campaign defines how you will be approaching your audience.
 Many companies turn to third-party marketing companies to have them do all the work, but in some cases, it’s really not an option.

 Create a budget you plan on “burning” on advertising, sponsorships, or whatever you’ve had your mind on, and keep in mind the difference that all mediums of advertisement have different price tags.

 An ad in the middle of a high-profile event will surely make a dent in your budget while using the local radio station won’t be so hard on it.
 Take your target audience in mind, and the mediums they usually use.
-Younger generations are easily targeted by online ads on social media, while middle-aged people tend to be hooked by TV commercials, newspapers, and local radio stations.
+Younger generations are easily targeted by online ads on social media like TikTok where you can buy real TikTok followers, while middle-aged people tend to be hooked by TV commercials, newspapers, and local radio stations.
 Try to be as realistic as possible when you’re calculating everything, and don’t forget about free marketing.

 Create a calendar and choose your channels